fastplotlib/fastplotlib/docs/source/user_guide/guide.rst

 **Figure**

-The base of any visualization in `fastplotlib` is a `Figure` object.
-This can be a singular plot or a grid of subplots.
+The starting for creating any visualization in `fastplotlib` is a `Figure` object.
+This can be a single plot or a grid of subplots.
 The `Figure` object houses and takes care of the underlying rendering components such as the camera, controller, renderer, and canvas.
+Most users won't need to use these directly; however, the ability to directly interact with the rendering engine is still available if needed.

 After defining a `Figure`, we can begin to add `Graphic` objects.

 **Graphics**

 A `Graphic` can be an image, a line, a scatter, a collection of lines, and more.
-All graphics can be given a string name.
+All graphics can be given a convenient ``name``.
 This allows graphics to be easily accessed from figures::

     fig = fpl.Figure()

     data = np.random.rand(512, 512)

-    image_graphic = fig[0,0].add_image(data=data, name="random-img")
+    image_graphic = fig[0,0].add_image(data=data, name="astronaut")

     fig.show()

-    fig[0,0]["random-img"]
+    fig[0,0]["astronaut"]
 ..

-Graphics also have mutable, indexable properties that can be linked to events.
+Graphics also have mutable properties that can be linked to events.
+Some of these properties, such as the `data` or `colors` of a line can even be indexed, allowing for the creation of very powerful visualizations.

 (1) Common properties